vx68k/xllmnrd/README.md

-**Note**: this file is provided as a repository 'README' file and *should not* be distributed with the XLLMNRD package.

----

-This repository contains the source code for XLLMNRD.

 XLLMNRD is an IPv6 [LLMNR][] responder daemon (primarily for GNU/Linux operating systems).
 It allows Microsoft Windows clients to get the IPv6 address of a server on the same local network _without any DNS configuration_ and